junxit/us-congress-bills-115/metadata.md

 - 2017-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4476)
 - 2017-05-23 — The title of the measure was amended.
 Agreed to without objection.
 - 2017-05-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2017-10-25 — Passed Senate without amendment by Unanimous Consent.
+- 2017-10-25 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2017-10-25 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S6820)
+- 2017-10-25 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S6820)
+- 2017-10-26 — Message on Senate action sent to the House.
+- 2017-11-02 — Presented to President.
+- 2017-11-02 — Presented to President.
+- 2017-11-02 — Signed by President.
+- 2017-11-02 — Signed by President.